pprunty/pprunty.github.io/posts/02-magikarp.md

 you are at immediate risk of over-promising and under-delivering.

-In the wake of Apple's WWDC announcement about releasing a new Apple AI, powered by OpenAI's GPT models, on iOS 18 devices later this year (2024), Marcus Brownlee [posted an interesting video on YouTube](https://www.youtube.com/watch?v=sDIi95CqTiM&pp=ygUbYnJvd25sZWUgcHJvZHVjdCB2cyBmZWF0dXJl) discussing whether AI should be considered a product in itself or merely a feature.
+In the wake of Apple's WWDC announcement about releasing a new Apple AI, powered by OpenAI's GPT models, on iOS 18 devices later this year (2024), Marques Brownlee [posted an interesting video on YouTube](https://www.youtube.com/watch?v=sDIi95CqTiM&pp=ygUbYnJvd25sZWUgcHJvZHVjdCB2cyBmZWF0dXJl) discussing whether AI should be considered a product in itself or merely a feature.
 This move by Apple exemplifies how major tech companies are positioning AI as a core product feature, blurring the lines between product and feature.